-Emancipation is a term which means becoming free of control by another.
-Usually, when people talk about emancipation, they are talking about the emancipation of a minor.
+Emancipation means becoming free of control by another.
+When people talk about emancipation, they are usually talking about the emancipation of a minor.
 A minor is said to be emancipated when s/he becomes independent from parents or guardians.

 In New Hampshire there is no law or rule allowing a minor to seek emancipation.
 A child in NH is considered to be emancipated at the age of 18.
 A child will also be considered to be emancipated when the child marries or enters the armed forces or military academy.
 These things would require the parent or guardian’s permission before the child turns 18.